Natural Language Inference

 SBERT SoftmaxLoss

-We pass the two sentences through our SentenceTransformer network and get the sentence embeddings u and v.
-We then concatenate u, v and |u-v| to form one, long vector.
+We pass the two sentences through our SentenceTransformer model and get the sentence embeddings u and v.
+We then concatenate u, v and |u-v| to form one long vector.
 This vector is then passed to a softmax classifier, which predicts our three classes (entailment, neutral, contradiction).

-This setup learns sentence embeddings, that can later be used for wide variety of tasks.
+This setup learns sentence embeddings that can later be used for wide variety of tasks.

 MultipleNegativesRankingLoss

 The training data for MultipleNegativesRankingLoss consists of sentence pairs [(a1, b1), …, (an, bn)] where we assume that (ai, bi) are similar sentences and (ai, bj) are dissimilar sentences for i != j.
 The minimizes the distance between (ai, bi) while it simultaneously maximizes the distance (ai, bj) for all i != j.
+For example, in the following picture:

 The distance between (a1, b1) is reduced, while the distance between (a1, b2…5) will be increased.
 The same is done for a2, …, a5.

-Using MultipleNegativeRankingLoss with NLI is rather easy: We define sentences that have an entailment label as positive pairs.
+Using MultipleNegativesRankingLoss with NLI is rather easy: We define sentences that have an entailment label as positive pairs.
 E.g, we have pairs like (“A soccer game with multiple males playing.”, “Some men are playing a sport.”) and want that these pairs are close in vector space.
+The pair subset of AllNLI has been prepared in this format.

 MultipleNegativesRankingLoss with Hard Negatives

-The entry for ci are so-called hard-negatives: On a lexical level, they are similar to ai and bi.
-But on a semantic level, they mean different things and should not be close in the vector space.
+We can further improve MultipleNegativesRankingLoss by providing triplets rather than pairs: [(a1, b1, c1), …, (an, bn, cn)].
+The samples for ci are so-called hard-negatives: On a lexical level, they are similar to ai and bi, but on a semantic level, they mean different things and should not be close to ai in the vector space.

+For NLI data, we can use the contradiction-label to create such triplets with a hard negative.
+So our triplets look like this: (”A soccer game with multiple males playing.”, “Some men are playing a sport.”, “A group of men playing a baseball game.”).
 We want the sentences “A soccer game with multiple males playing.” and “Some men are playing a sport.” to be close in the vector space, while there should be a larger distance between “A soccer game with multiple males playing.” and “A group of men playing a baseball game.”.
+The triplet subset of AllNLI has been prepared in this format.